twilson63/cu/docs/WASM_API_REFERENCE.md

 ## Exports Reference

-The lua.wasm module exports 11 functions.
+The cu.wasm module exports 11 functions.
 All exports use C calling convention compatible with standard WASM.

 ### Type Mappings